spark-js/spark/README.md

 ```

 ## Events
 Spark.js does not have any kind of special event system.
-You can use whatever kind of event system you want that work with Web Components.
+You can use whatever kind of event system you want that works with Web Components.

 There are few things to note when using spark.js components with events within each other: